 I have a Master of Counselling Psychology degree from Curtin University in Western Australia and an Advanced Diploma in Art Therapy from the Vancouver Art Therapy Institute.
-I have 21 years of experience working with children, adolescents, adults, and families in a variety of settings including community counselling, outpatient adult mental health, and inpatient psychiatry.
-I have experience and training working with gender identity and sexuality, and I am an approved First Nations Health Authority provider.
+Over the last 21 years of my career, I have worked as a registered clinical counsellor/art therapist, clinical supervisor, program manager, and professor in a number of different settings including private practice, various non-profit counselling programs, provincial conferences for Trans youth and their families, an adult mental health and substance use team, a concurrent disorders program, and higher education programs for graduate students.
+I am currently an approved First Nations Health Authority provider and have clinical and program experience working with both Squamish Nation and Tsleil-Waututh Nation.

 I am a bi-racial (Black-Jamaican and White-Canadian) cisgender man.
 Growing up in a culturally diverse family has taught me a lot about cultural differences, traditions, language, and the impact of colonialism, which has allowed me to feel very comfortable working with any culture or ethnicity.
 I am a parent of two wonderful kids, one in high school and one in elementary school, and I am the spouse of a first responder.
 I have played multiple sports in my life but eventually focused on rugby and 35 years later, I am still playing.
 I'm a fan of tattoos; I have a number of them that hold special meaning for me.
 I work hard to be a genuine, kind, and transparent person in the world.